memsql/streamliner-starter/README.md

 ==========================
 [![Build Status](https://travis-ci.org/memsql/streamliner-starter.svg?branch=master)](https://travis-ci.org/memsql/streamliner-starter)

+**MemSQL Streamliner is a deprecated feature and will be removed in MemSQL 6.0**

 This is a starter repository that you can use to build pipelines for [MemSQL Spark Streamliner](http://docs.memsql.com/latest/spark/).

 MemSQL Spark Streamliner lets you build custom Spark pipelines to: